lylerino/codechallenge_h24/README.txt

 Thank you for trying out the pangram checker!

 Q: What is a pangram?
 A: A pangram is a sentence that contains every letter of the alphabet at least once.
+For example: "Sphinx of black quartz, judge my vow."

 This code can find out if a sentence is a pangram or not and help you write a pangram by telling you which letters are missing from a sentence in order for it to be pangram.